Vince Fong

-Vincent Karchi Fong (born October 24, 1979) is an American politician who has served as the U.S. representative for California's 20th congressional district since 2024.
+Vincent Karchi Fong (方文思; born October 24, 1979) is an American politician who has served as the U.S. representative for California's 20th congressional district since 2024.
 A member of the Republican Party, he previously represented California's 32nd State Assembly district, encompassing parts of the Central Valley.
 Before his election to the Assembly in 2016, Fong served as district director to then-Minority Leader and Congressman Kevin McCarthy.

 Early life and education

-Fong was born to Chinese immigrants on October 24, 1979, in Bakersfield, California.
+Fong was born on October 24, 1979, in Bakersfield, California, to Chinese immigrant parents.
 Fong's father was an immigrant from Hong Kong and worked in a Bakersfield pharmacy.
 As a child, Vince Fong struggled with a stutter and described himself as "probably scared to death to speak in front of a group of people, let alone a class."
 He credited his teachers and mentors with helping him recognize his potential and overcome his fear of public speaking.
 He attended West High School and earned an undergraduate degree in political science from the University of California, Los Angeles.
 This surprised Fong's family, as Fong had not previously expressed interest in politics until college.
-He later obtained a master’s degree in public affairs from Princeton University.
+He later obtained a master's degree in public affairs from Princeton University.